 Western Connecticut State University

-• Competition is open to all WCSU Music Majors and Minors with a GPA 3.00 or higher who have received passing grades in their musicianship courses (Theory, Sight-Singing and Keyboard) to date (example: for a freshman to be eligible, they will need to have passed their musicianship courses during the Fall 2012 semester).
+• Competition is open to all WCSU Music Majors and Minors with a GPA 3.00 or higher who have received passing grades in all their required musicianship courses (Theory, Sight-Singing and Keyboard) to date (example: for a freshman to be eligible, they will need to have passed all of their musicianship courses during the previous fall semester).

 • To be considered a sophomore you must have earned a minimum of 30 credits and passed one year of musicianship courses.

 • Bachelor of Science and Bachelor of Music students are not considered to be a junior until they have passed their Sophomore Barrier.
 Bachelor of Arts students must have completed four semesters of applied lessons to be considered a junior.

 • Students are considered seniors if they have passed their Sophomore Barrier Exam and at least two semesters of 300-level Applied Music.

 • All students are eligible to participate in the competition one time in each class (freshman, sophomore, junior, and senior).
 Prizes: Each soloist will receive a $200 James Furman Scholarship.
 Members of chamber ensembles will each receive a $50 Friends of Music Award.

 • Instrumental soloists should prepare a movement from a standard sonata or concerto not to exceed 7 minutes.